SAP/ui5-webcomponents/docs/3-frameworks/03-Vue.md

 <ui5-input v-model="inputValue"></ui5-input>
 ```

-For `CheckBox` and `RadioButton` web components, you need to include an additional `type` attribute.
+For the `CheckBox` and `RadioButton` web components, you need to include an additional `type` attribute.
 This informs the Vue compiler that these components use the `checked` property (unlike most input-type components that use the `value` property).

 ```html
 <ui5-radio-button type="radio" v-model="rbValue"></ui5-radio-button>